vifino/nvmetcfg/README.md

 - Setup of `/dev/loop0` to point to `/tmp/test.img`
 - Creation of a simple single-namespace subsystem `nqn.2023-11.sh.tty:example-test-loop` which is backed by `/dev/loop0`.
 - Creation of a NVMe over TCP port which binds to all IPv4 addresses on port `4420`, the standard port.
+- Saving the current nvmet subsystem state, clearing it and restoring it.

 ```console
 # whoami